Use Transitions in Sony Vegas Pro

 Hello and welcome to this Sony Vegas tutorial on VisiHow.
 This tutorial will be about transitions in Sony Vegas Pro.
 Transitions can take a simple fade-in from one photo or video to another, and add a little bit of variation.

-- 2Fade them into one another by dragging the second photo or video into the first one.In this example, it displays a number that says "0:15."
+- 2In this example, it displays a number that says "0:15."
 That means that there are 15 frames between the first photo and the second photo, which is half a second if you are going at 30 frames per second.
-Now if we play that, it is a simple fade-out and fade-in.Advertisement
+Now if we play that, it is a simple fade-out and fade-in.Fade them into one another by dragging the second photo or video into the first one.Advertisement

-- 6Thank you for watching this VisiHow tutorial.See other tutorials like this and more in my profile here on VisiHow.Advertisement
+- 6See other tutorials like this and more in my profile here on VisiHow.Thank you for watching this VisiHow tutorial.Advertisement

 Video: Use Transitions in Sony Vegas Pro